 Remember, ineffective marketing is a silent, non-visible disease that can eat a business from the inside.
 You do not get any warning signs or alarms going off when you continue losing business because you do not stand out.
 If you decide to go independent, do not cut corners in spending on marketing.
-Also, thoroughly vet the vendors and make sure they are going to commit required resources to your business to help you have your own unique market presence.
+Also, thoroughly vet the vendors and make sure they are going to commit the required resources to your business to help you have your own unique market presence.

 Established Brand For Instant Credibility

 Another benefit of a franchise is becoming part of an established brand.
 Would you rather spend time and money building a brand or have recognition the moment you open the doors?
 The process of establishing market recognition on your own is daunting and requires significant trial and error.
 When trying to build a successful business, this can be detrimental to your goals.
-Unfortunately for independent contractors, it’s also a necessary step.
+Unfortunately for independent business owners, it’s also a necessary step.

 One-Stop Solution for Integrated Systems and Support

 On top of the stress that comes from being an independent home inspector, you will also have to deal with a hodgepodge of systems.
 They have the added headaches of creating and nurturing relationships with vendors in IT, financing, law, real estate and marketing.
-On the other hand, a franchise can offer you an intuitive report writing system to generate easy-to-read reports that your clients will rave about.
-You can have seamless integration with customer database, invoicing, billing and collection.
+On the other hand, a franchise can offer you an intuitive report-writing system to generate easy-to-read reports that your clients will rave about.
+You can have seamless integration with the customer database, invoicing, billing and collection.
 Your franchisor can generate highly effective marketing and operational emails to keep you connected with your agents and clients.

 If you ask home inspection franchisees, you’ll discover that having all systems under one roof is one of the amazing benefits of a franchise system.
 Technical issues?
 Call the franchisor.
 Questions about new state laws?
 Call the franchisor.
-Having a single point of contact for all questions – and a dedicated corporate team that’s dealt with virtually any problem you could possibly encounter – is an invaluable benefit of partnership with a solid franchise system in the home inspection industry.
+Having a single point of contact for all questions – and a dedicated corporate team that’s dealt with virtually any problem you could possibly encounter – is an invaluable benefit of a partnership with a solid franchise system in the home inspection industry.

-Top Notch Compliance With Ever Changing Regulations
+Top-Notch Compliance With Ever Changing Regulations

 Industry laws in home inspection are constantly changing.
 Unlicensed states are moving toward licensing.
 Licensed states continue to make subtle and not-so-subtle changes to their regulatory framework.
 Local leaders can change ordinances that have been in place for decades, and when this happens, the responsibility of being informed and adjusting to meet these new requirements falls on the inspector.
 The issue independent inspectors face is they don’t have a reliable source that proactively monitors changes within their field.

-When you join an established company – particularly as a franchisee with a national brand – there’s a team in place that monitors changes within their industry.
-You’ve got enough to worry about as a business owner, you shouldn’t have to constantly monitor local, state and national laws pertinent to you.
+When you join an established company – particularly as a franchisee with a national brand – there’s a team in place that monitors changes within the industry.
+You’ve got enough to worry about as a business owner, you shouldn’t have to constantly monitor local, state and national laws pertaining to you.
 You may have the best technical skills, but that won’t matter if you unnecessarily get caught up in compliance issues that could have been avoided through proper coaching, education and training.
 This is precisely what a franchise system can provide you on an ongoing basis.